Webinar June 09, 2026 | 11:00AM EST | 4:00 PM BST | Hack the Productivity Drag - Eliminate contract bottlenecks slowing your teams - Register Now

 Contract discharge refers to the termination or completion of a legally binding agreement between two or more parties.
 The rights and duties terminate upon the end of the contract.
 However, the discharge of contracts can happen due to a wide variety of reasons.
 Understanding these circumstances can help parties manage their contractual relationships and ensure proper closure when necessary.
 The common legal grounds for the discharge of a contract include:

-1. Discharge of contract by Performance
+1. What is discharge of contract by performance?

 Discharge of a contract by performance is one of the most common ways to bring a contract to an end.
 It happens when each party carries out their mutually agreed responsibilities.
 Here are some key points regarding the discharge of a contract by performance: